funkypenguin/feeling-responsive/_posts/projects/2008-07-25-wp-phplist.md

 ## WordPress installation for WP-PHPList

-Make sure you have &#8220;Pretty Permalinks&#8221; enabled in WordPress.
-WP-PHPList uses this to cretae the &#8220;slug&#8221; below.
+Make sure you have "Pretty Permalinks&#8221; enabled in WordPress.
+WP-PHPList uses this to cretae the "slug&#8221; below.

-Copy the &#8220;wp-phplist&#8221; folder into your WordPress wp-content/plugins folder.
+Copy the "wp-phplist&#8221; folder into your WordPress wp-content/plugins folder.
 You must end up with the folder structure wp-content/plugins/wp-phplist/.

 Activate the plugin in WordPress, and double-check the options under Admin -> Options -> PHPList.

-  * **PHPList public pages slug** : The WordPress &#8220;slug&#8221; you want PHPList to be accessible as, for example: http://your.blog.com/newsletter.
+  * **PHPList public pages slug** : The WordPress "slug&#8221; you want PHPList to be accessible as, for example: http://your.blog.com/newsletter.
   * **PHPList default subscribe page** : PHPList lets you define multiple subscribe pages, each requesting different information from users, and making different lists available.
 Enter the number of the subscribe page you want to use (default is 1), or leave it blank to let PHPList prompt you.
   * **PHPList embedded page title** : The title WordPress will display on PHPList&#8217;s page.
 (Formatted the same as a default blog post title)
-  * **PHPList relative path** : The path to your PHPList &#8220;lists&#8221; directory, relative to your WordPress root.
-By default the plugin assumes that the &#8220;lists&#8221; directory is a subdirectory of your WordPress install.
-If PHPList is installed in the same directory as WordPress, this will be &#8220;../phplist&#8221;.
+  * **PHPList relative path** : The path to your PHPList "lists&#8221; directory, relative to your WordPress root.
+By default the plugin assumes that the "lists&#8221; directory is a subdirectory of your WordPress install.
+If PHPList is installed in the same directory as WordPress, this will be "../phplist&#8221;.

 ## Test PHPList in WordPress